5 Easy Steps on How to remove acrylic nails at home without damaging your nails

 Step three: Soak the nails

 To soak the nails in this step I made use of a soaking bowl.
 It is a container made out of special plastic that will not melt when using acetone, with clips on the side.
 The top half of the bowl has five spaces for your fingers, while the top half is for warm water.
 I have two bowls to save time by soaking both hands at once.
 You can however make use of two glass bowls if you don’t have a bowl like this.
 Don’t use plastic as the acetone will melt it.
 Place a smaller bowl on top of a bigger one and fill the bottom bowl with water and the top bowl with acetone.
 I like to boil water for at least half an hour (depending on the weather) before my client arrives.
 This allows the water to cool down enough as to not burn my client.
 Warm water is important as acetone is heat-sensitive, this will cause the acrylic removal to speed up exceptionally.

 I start soaking one hand when I’m done thinning out the product and then move on to the other hand for filing.
-If the acetone is too warm instruct your clients to remove their fingers u til it is comfortable.
+If the acetone is too warm remove your fingers until it is comfortable.
 Just note that once the wet acrylic comes in contact with air again it will solidify.
 So it is a good idea to move the hands in and out rather than to keep them outside of the acetone for extended periods.

 If you notice the water cooling down too fast you can warm it up by removing the bottom half of the bowl while your client continues to soak their hand.
 Soaking might take a bit longer in colder weather.